DayFlo/dayjs-banking-days/README.md

 # dayjs-banking-days

-This is a Day.js plugin that is meant to provide efficient ways for getting US banking days excluding US bank holidays.
+This is a Day.js plugin that is meant to provide efficient ways for getting US banking days.

 - Inspired by [moment-holiday](https://github.com/kodie/moment-holiday) and [moment-business-days](https://www.npmjs.com/package/moment-business-days) intended for common US banking holidays